Ansalos/Graduation-Project/README.md

 ## What Is the Knight’s Tour?

 The Knight’s Tour is a classic puzzle where a **knight** (as in chess) must visit every square on the board **exactly once**, following the knight’s \(L\)-shaped movement rules.
-For an nXn board, the puzzle is to find a path of length \(n^2\) that covers every cell without repetition.
-Obstacles can be introduced to complicate the path further.
+For an nXn board, the puzzle is to find the longest path possible in a spacific boared where Obstacles can be introduced to complicate the path further.

 ## Table of Contents